vivektenali/Node-API/README.md

 Learnt how to build a RESTful CRUD API with Node.js,Express and MongoDB from scratch.

-NPM packages used : Express,Mongoose,CORS,dotenv,asyncHandler
+NPM packages used : Express,Mongoose,CORS,dotenv,asyncHandler,Nodemon